 Research Project Highlights

 During the past two decades, the program has worked with industry to develop a number of prototype technologies, many of which have become commercially viable products.
 One example is the GE Wind Energy 1.5-megawatt (MW) wind turbine.
 Since the early 1990s, the program worked with GE and its predecessors to test components such as blades, generators, and control systems on generations of turbine designs that led to GE's 1.5-MW model.
-As of May 2009, more than 12,000 of these turbines had been installed in 19 countries.
+The GE 1.5 constitutes approximately half of the nation’s installed commercial wind energy fleet, and is a major competitor in global markets.

 The program works with industry partners to improve the performance and reliability of system components.
-Knight and Carver's Wind Blade Division in National City, California, worked with researchers at the Department of Energy's Sandia National Laboratories to develop an innovative wind turbine blade that the company expects to increase energy capture by 5% to 10%.
-The most distinctive characteristic of the Sweep Twist Adaptive Rotor (STAR) blade is a gently curved tip, which, unlike the vast majority of blades in use, is specially designed to take maximum advantage of all wind speeds, including slower speeds.
+Knight and Carver's Wind Blade Division in National City, California, worked with researchers at the Department of Energy's Sandia National Laboratories to develop an innovative wind turbine blade that has led to an increase in energy capture by 12% The most distinctive characteristic of the Sweep Twist Adaptive Rotor (STAR) blade is a gently curved tip, which, unlike the vast majority of blades in use, is specially designed to take maximum advantage of all wind speeds, including slower speeds.

 Utility-Scale Research Turbine